Swinject/Swinject/Documentation/InjectionPatterns.md

 }
 ```

-Note that the actual type of `Animal` passed to the initializer of `PetOwner` is automatically resolved by Swinject when the `PetOwner` instance is created:
+Note that the actual type of `Animal` passed to the initializer of `PetOwner` is automatically resolved by Swinject when the `PetOwner` instance is created.

 ## Property Injection